 Between 1983 and 1993, Artery partnered with the Charles E. Smith Companies (now JBG Smith) to develop four Class A office buildings in the Washington, DC suburbs: 7200 Wisconsin Avenue (Artery Plaza), Arlington Courthouse Plaza II, One Democracy Plaza, and Fairfax County Government Center.
 Artery’s buildings featured a very innovative design; Artery Plaza was chosen as the Most Outstanding New Office Building of 1986 by Montgomery County, Maryland.
 Artery sold its office building portfolio before the financial crisis of 2008 and Artery’s investment affiliate currently invests in office buildings through real estate investment funds.

 Between 2000 until it sold its remaining land under development in 2013, Artery affiliates formed strategic partnerships with major national and local homebuilders to acquire and develop residential subdivisions comprising over 5,000 lots in the Washington, DC suburbs.
 Artery managed the entire land development process including site selection, acquisition, design, programming, obtaining land use approvals, budgeting, obtaining financing, constructing all site improvements, and marketing and selling the finished lots.
 Affiliates of Artery continue to own the rights to collect annual “front foot benefits” (deferred payments for water and sewer infrastructure installation) from almost 2,500 homeowners in Maryland, providing a predictable long-term source of recurring cash flow.

-In 2000, Artery developed a Safeway-anchored 125,000 square foot Class A shopping center in Germantown, Montgomery County, Maryland.
-The shopping center, which generally maintained a 100% occupancy ratio, is adjacent to a 328-unit apartment complex and 228 residential lots also developed by Artery affiliates.
+In 2000, Artery affiliates developed a Safeway-anchored 125,000 square foot Class A shopping center in Germantown, Montgomery County, Maryland, adjacent to a 328-unit apartment complex and 228 residential lots also developed by Artery affiliates.
 The shopping center was almost always fully-occupied.
-Artery sold the shopping center and Artery’s investment affiliate currently invests in retail properties through real estate investment funds.
+Artery sold the shopping center and Artery’s investment affiliate currently invests in shopping centers through real estate investment funds.